SysKitTeam/docs-insights/get-to-know-insights/health-overview.md

 date: 12/12/2018
 ---

-The SysKit Insights Health Overview gives you an overview on the health of your farms which is based on the collected data for a selected farm and a time interval.
-Overview can be generated in two time intervals - Yesterday or Last 7 days.
-It shows trend comparisons from the current interval and previously finished time interval (in percentages).
-Report is divided in sections:
+The SysKit Insights Health Overview gives you an instant overview on the health of your farms, which is based on the data gathered for a selected farm and time interval.
+An overview can be generated for two time intervals — “Yesterday” or “Last 7 days.”
+It shows trend comparisons for the current interval and for the previously completed time interval (in percentages).
+Each report is divided into the following sections:

 ## Events
-Events section shows you the overview of events and collected logs within the selected time interval.
+The Events section provides an overview of events and collected logs within a selected time interval.
 It has two categories:
-- Index size - Total disk size taken by SysKit Insights and how much it has grown since the beginning of the interval.
-Its' growth depends upon farm size.
-Reaching maximum limit will stop Insights from collecting data.
+- Index size— the total disk space occupied by  SysKit Insights and how much it has grown since the start of the interval.
+Its growth depends upon the farm size.
+Insights will stop collecting data once a maximum limit has been reached.
-- Entries - Overview of entries from the interval.
+- Entries—an overview of entries for that interval.
 Entries are sorted by level (Critical, Unexpected, Warning, Error and Exception) and by type (ULS, SQL and Event Log).

 >For more details on Events, please [see this article.](#internal/get-to-know-insights/event-viewer)

 ## Performance
-Performance section shows the performance overview for the farm in the selected time interval.
-It is divided in three categories:
+The Performance section provides a performance overview for your farm for a selected time interval.
+It is divided into the following three categories:

-- Incidents - Number of performance incidents that happened in an interval.
+- Incidents — the number of performance incidents that have occurred in a set interval;
-- By Category - Counters that have generated the greatest amount of alerts in an interval.
+- By category — the counters that have generated the highest number of alerts in a set interval;
-- By Server - Servers that have generated the greatest amount of alerts in an interval.
+- By server — the servers that have generated the highest number of alerts in a set interval.

->For detailed information on the entire Performance section [see this article.](#internal/get-to-know-insights/performance-screen)
+>For more details on performance please [see this article.](#internal/get-to-know-insights/performance-screen)

 ## Alerts
-Alerts section shows the amount of alerts generated in the time interval and which types of alerts were occurring most frequently during the interval.
+The Alerts section shows the number of alerts generated in a specified time interval and which types of alerts occurred most frequently during this interval.

->For detailed information on Alerts [see this article.](#internal/get-to-know-insights/insights-alerts)
+>For more details on Alerts [see this article.](#internal/get-to-know-insights/insights-alerts)

 ## SharePoint Services
-SharePoint Services section shows the overview of SharePoint services - it gives you an insight on how many services were stopped and also how many alerts were generated for the Central Administration or services alerts in the interval.
+The SharePoint Services section provides an overview of SharePoint services, giving you an insight into how many services were stopped, and also how many alerts were generated for the Central Administration or how many service alerts were generated in a specified interval.

->For detailed information on managing your Alerts [see this article.](#internal/how-to/manage-alerts)
+>For detailed information on managing your SharePoint services, please [see this article.](#internal/how-to/manage-alerts#sharepoint-status)

 ## Page Performance
-Page Performance section shows the performance overview in the time interval of SharePoint pages if you monitor any.
-It shows the amount of alerts that were generated for headers and file requests that you have previously enabled for monitoring.
+The Page Performance section provides a performance overview on the time interval of any SharePoint pages you monitor.
+It shows the number of alerts that were generated for all headers and file requests that you have previously enabled for monitoring.

->For detailed information on Page Performance, see [this article.](#internal/get-to-know-insights/page-performance-screen)
+>For more details on page performance, please see [this article.](#internal/get-to-know-insights/page-performance-screen)

 ## Latency
-Latency section shows the latency statistics for average ping time between the servers of your farm in the selected interval.
-It shows if there was high latency on servers.
-Microsoft's standards recommend that pings should take less than 1ms to avoid bad user experience.
-Pings are collected every 10 minutes.
+The Latency section shows the latency statistics for average ping time between the servers of your farm for a selected interval.
+It highlights whether there was high latency on the servers.
+Microsoft recommends that pings should take less than 1 ms, to avoid bad user experience.
+Pings are recorded every 10 minutes.

->For detailed information about Latency, see [this article.](#internal/get-to-know-insights/latency-screen)
+>For more details on latency, please see [this article.](#internal/get-to-know-insights/latency-screen)

 ### Schedule
 If you wish, you can schedule a health report.
-To schedule a health report, click on the Schedule button and enable Report Scheduling.
-After that you can choose which sections you want to include in the report, report frequency and send time.
-Email settings must be configured in order to receive the report.
+To do so, click on the Schedule button and enable Report Scheduling.
+After that you can choose which sections you want to include in the report, and opt to receive info on report frequency and send time.
+To receive the report, your email settings must be configured.